In the year 1900 Alexandrina McKenzie was a 43-year-old farm wife in Bingham Township, Huron, Michigan, with five of her six children still at home.

 Alexandrina acquired an investor and good neighbor when German immigrant William Voss decided to make Highhurst his home.

 In 1910 Voss bought the future site of the Big Green House at 7321 35th Ave NE.
 Voss also bought adjacent lots, where he began building houses and selling them.
+He built the house at 7318 34th Ave NE which was also used by his family.

 William Voss died in 1930 and the family continued to own the Big Green House into the 1940s.